CT scan vs. MRI quick comparison of differences

 Picture: A medical technician prepares a patient for an MRI to check for a possible brain tumor

-- CT scans utilize X-rays to form images inside the body while MRI (magnetic resonance imaging) uses powerful magnetic fields and radiofrequency pulses to produce detailed pictures of organs and other internal body structures.
+- CT scans utilize X-rays to produce images of the inside of the body while MRI (magnetic resonance imaging) uses powerful magnetic fields and radio frequency pulses to produce detailed pictures of organs and other internal body structures.

 - CT scans use radiation (X-rays), and MRIs do not.

 - MRIs provide more detailed information about the inner organs (soft tissues) such as the brain, skeletal system, reproductive system and other organ systems than is provided by a CT scan.